Ask the Doctor

-The cause of kidney cancer is unknown, but certain risk factors are linked to the disease.
-(A risk factor is anything that increases a person's chance of getting a disease.)
+The exact cause of kidney cancer is unknown, but certain risk factors are linked to the disease (a risk factor is anything that increases a person's chance of getting a disease).
 Different cancers have different risk factors.
 Some risk factors are under your control (smoking); others are not (gender and race).
 Having a risk factor for a disease does not necessarily mean you will get the disease, but it may raise your risk.

 Possible risk factors for kidney cancer are:

 A person may be able to lower the risk of kidney cancer by avoiding those risk factors that can be controlled.
 For example, stopping smoking may lower the risk, and controlling body weight and high blood pressure may help as well.
 Avoiding contact with harmful chemicals is also important.

 In the early stages, renal cell cancer usually causes no clear signs or symptoms.
 However, as the tumor grows, symptoms may include:

 Your healthcare provider will check your general health and may do blood and urine tests.
 He or she may also feel the abdominal area for any lumps or masses.
 The doctor usually orders tests and images of the kidneys and nearby organs.
 These may include:

 If the diagnosis is still unclear after the above tests, a biopsy may be needed.
 This test is done by checking a sample of tissue under the microscope for cancer cells.

 If kidney cancer is found, your healthcare provider will decide the stage of the disease in order to plan treatment.
 This may mean more MRI and x-ray studies.
 Arteriography (x-rays of the blood vessels) may be done to give your doctor more information about what type of treatment is needed.
 A chest x-ray can help show whether the cancer has spread to the lungs, and bone scans can show whether it has spread to the bones.